TmrSegev/diet-microbiome/readme.md

 Interested bona fide researchers should contact info@pheno.ai to obtain instructions for accessing the data

 ### Instructions of use
-The run of each file may take a few minutes up to an hour, depending on the number of features and samples in the dataset.
+The run of each file may take a few minutes up to a few hours, depending on the number of features and samples in the dataset.
 The permutation analysis may take up to a few days.

 #### Diet-microbiome predictions pipeline
 - `diet_processing.ipynb`
 - `create_diet_mb.ipynb`
+- `add_covariates.ipynb`
 - `train_models.py`
   - Parameters:
     - div + ridge